 The end of summer is a great time to clean your chicken coop before the birds spend a lot of time in there over the winter.
 It’s also a good idea to clean it in the spring when the weather warms up and any time you notice sick chickens, or are bringing new chickens into your flock.
 Even though backyard flocks are generally healthy, disease and pathogens can build up with time.
 If you bring a new chicken in, it may not have the same immunity that your birds have.
 It’s a good idea to remove as much disease carrying material as possible and to disinfect once in a while.

-If you have noticed disease within your flock, I suggest reading The Chicken Health Handbook by Gail Damerow.
-I checked it out from the library, but if yours doesn’t carry it I’ve included a referral link below.
+If you have noticed diseases within your flock, I suggest reading The Chicken Health Handbook by Gail Damerow.
+I used to check it out from the library when we lived in Portland, but unfortunately the San Antonio system doesn’t have it!

 How To Clean Your Chicken Coop The Right Way